prashamshah115/cse15l-lab-reports/Lab_Report.md

     lecture1/messages/fr.txt
     [user@sahara ~]$

 The working directory when running this command was 'home'.
-Since we have provided a filename as the argument for the command, the ls command - which prints the lists of files in the directory - obviously gives the output as shown.
+Since we have provided a filename as the argument for the command, the ls command - which prints the lists of files in the path provided in the command - obviously gives the output as shown.
 The output is *not* an error.

 # The `cat` command